-2.1 Scientific study of Nature, laws and rules in Nature
+2.1 Scientific study of Nature, Nature's laws and Nature rules

 Scientific process requires strong evidence to support the way of obtaining scientific results or viewing the scientific truth.
 We all understand that such processes and such results and truths are valid only if there is not any different approach with stronger scientific arguments.
-This allows science to advance in a dynamic way, in terms that any scientific development has to be based on analytical rigour and maintain its strength by undergoing criticism and logical reasoning (former message by University of Oxford Admissions).
+This allows science to advance in a dynamic way, in terms that any scientific development has to be based on analytical rigour and maintain its strength by undergoing criticism and logical reasoning (University of Oxford Admissions).
 This kind of process recognizes the human limitations to obtain the absolute truth and indicates the way to approach the scientific truth within human dimensions.
 In other words, within the human dimensions, there is no absolute scientific truth, but scientists advance science by adding to the scientific truth building blocks ranging from a small rock to a huge boulder.
 Such building blocks of science cure many scientific problems at the time they are invented, but they do not answer to all questions.
 Therefore, they will allow having more answers from the next scientific achievements at a later time in the future.
 This alone may be interpreted that one of the most valuable tasks of the educated human mind is scientific exploration.
 The following example will help to understand the scientific truth which solves within the human dimensions, certain problems, but does not answer to all questions:

 Think about the eye glasses, which to a certain degree; cure the problem of vision.
 The eye glasses scientifically are based on three conflicting theories of optics: (a) geometric optics - light moves on a straight line, (b) physical optics - light moves on a waveform, (c) quantum optics - light moves as packages of energy.
 Although we do not know exactly how light moves we manage to improve the vision for those they have such a problem.
-In this example, we cannot answer to the question on how light is moving, because this question/answer, at the present, is out of human dimensions.
-The present state of evolution of human mind cannot provide an answer.
+In this example, we cannot answer to the question on how light is moving, because this question/answer is out of human dimensions.
+The present state of evolution of the human mind cannot provide an answer.
 At a later time, as science advances (evolves), we expect of having improved answers but not all of them.
 On the other hand, we cannot reject the eyeglasses because they improve the vision for those they have such problems.
 Therefore, eyeglasses and supporting scientific bases (scientific truth) are considered at the present valid, but expecting more scientific improvements in the future.

-Nevertheless, scientific truth is based on studies of elements in Nature (i.e., light), of objects in Nature (astronomical, biological, etc.), the laws in Nature and the rules in Nature and also based on experiments to prove the validity of the scientific theories that explain different phenomena, conditions and structural elements of objects.
+Nevertheless, scientific truth is based on studies of Nature elements (i.e., light), Nature objects (astronomical, biological, etc.), the Nature's laws and Nature rules and on experiments to prove the validity of the scientific theories that explain different phenomena, conditions and structural elements of objects.

-Laws in Nature are mandatory and absolute and all objects have to obey to them.
-If, for example, someone says "I do not recognize the gravity law" and falls into a cliff, is going to face directly the consequences of not obeying to the gravity law.
+Nature's laws are mandatory and absolute and all objects have to obey to them.
+If, for example, someone says "I do not recognize the gravity law" and falls into a cliff, is going to face the consequences of not obeying to this law of Nature.
 Of Course, according to the previous discussion, the scientific knowledge about the gravity law is dynamic and undergoes a constant improvement.